Trixarian/NetherSX2-patch/README.md

 And there you go, you should now have an updated and bug fixed copy of NetherSX2 on your phone!

+## Downloads
+* You can grab a copy of these scripts [here](https://github.com/Trixarian/NetherSX2-patch/releases/download/1.2/NetherSX2-patch.zip)
+* You can also use the [Patcher](https://github.com/Trixarian/NetherSX2-patch/releases/download/1.2/NetherSX2-Patcher.zip) to generate a copy of the NetherSX2 APK with the updates and bug fixes already applied
+* You can also download [this xdelta file](https://github.com/Trixarian/NetherSX2-patch/releases/download/1.2/nethersx2.xdelta) to use with xdelta patchers on systems other than Windows
+NOTE: No APKs are provided due to licensing issues.
+You have to build them yourselves using the above methods

 ## Credits
 * PCSX2: <https://github.com/PCSX2/pcsx2>
 * AetherSX2: <https://www.aethersx2.com/archive/>